 - When did it happen?

-Streetlights along public roads and within Township parks are owned and operated by Loyalist Township.
+Streetlights along Township roads and within Township parks are owned and operated by Loyalist Township.
+Streetlights, signals, and flashing/warning lights in the right-of-way of County roads are the responsibility of the County of Lennox & Addington.
 In many cases, the poles may be owned by other utilities.

-In the fall of 2018, Loyalist Township will be converting its existing cobra head-style streetlights from high-pressure sodium (HPS) to light-emitting diode (LED) fixtures.
+In the fall of 2018, Loyalist Township converted its existing cobra head-style streetlights from high-pressure sodium (HPS) to light-emitting diode (LED) fixtures.
 For more information on this project, please visit our LED Streetlight Conversion Project page.

 If you notice a light that is out, stays on or turns on and off, contact Departmental Inquiries Section in the Infrastucture Department, and provide the necessary details (location, pole number and problem).
 Please note, the repair may take up to 14 days, or longer if the utilities provider is required to assist with repairs.
 Repairs may be delayed if streetlight pole number is not reported.